thien-do/thien-do/work.md

 [tp]: https://tableplus.com/

 2020\.
 Co-created [DiagramPlus][dp], a fast, modern, and privacy-first database design tool.
-Its custom-made architecture made it available as not only a web app but also a TablePlus plugin that can generate diagram from any database.
+Its custom-made architecture made it available as not only a web app but also a TablePlus plugin that can generate a diagram from any database.

 [dp]: https://diagramplus.com
 [huy]: https://github.com/huyphams